Judtinnn/Judtinnn.github.io/README.md

 - ```pacman -S firefox``` to install firefox.
 - Installed "oh my zsh" to customize my shell (instructions in 10.
 Installing a different shell (zsh)).
 - Changed the zsh theme to "agnoster".
+- Other customizations may have been performed that are not mentioned here.